performax-cz/keboola-ex-google-ad-manager-report-service/README.md

 ## :heart: Prepared by Performax

-In case of any problems with the extractor or additional requests, contact us on development@performax.cz.
+In case of any problems with the extractor or additional requests, contact us on development@performax.cz

 [![](./px.png)](https://performax.cz/)